Jazz Piano Improvisation: The 12 Step Method

 In Chapters 42-45 of The Jazz Improvisation Super System David demonstrated the specific musical discoveries he made from Chick, Herbie, Cedar, and McCoy Tyner too.

-The First Step Of Learning Jazz Improvisation By Listening
+The First Step Of Learning Is By Listening

 Our brains ignore more than 90% of what our senses perceive.
 It’s designed that way.
 Otherwise, we’d go into sensory overload that we’ll get too distracted to do anything.

 And so, casually listening like you would inside an elevator playing background music won’t help you learn how to improvise jazz.
-You have to actively listen.
+You have to actively listen to the music.

 Go ahead and play any recording by your favorite jazz artist.
 If you don’t know where to start, check out 5 recommended jazz recordings to make you a better musician to give you an idea of what to look for in recordings.

 Listening for the Most Important Elements Of Jazz